kinni-yya/Class-Connect-List/README.md

       - personalize the announcement by adding to "My List"

 4. CALENDAR: general and personal events will be added to the user's calendar
-    a.
-Class Calendar: events from the student's corresponding class/es will be automatically synced to the calendar
+    <br />a.
+Class Calendar: events from the student's corresponding class/es will be automatically
-    b.
+<br />&emsp;&emsp;synced to the calendar
+    <br />b.
 My List Calendar: personal events will not be shown on the class calendar

 # 📁 Miscellaneous Directories
 1. CSS - contains all CSS files